LazyCyborg/ptt/README.md

 streamlit run app.py

 ```
-The app will open in your wwebbrowser
+The app will open in your default webbrowser

 ## Closing the app
 To close the app just press **Ctr + C** in the command line in the terminal